What is a Low Residue Diet/ Low Fiber Diet?

-- Low Residue Diet may improve nutrient intake from meals, which has a beneficial effect on overall health.
+- You may improve nutrient intake from meals, which has a beneficial effect on overall health.

 - A low-residue diet is also a helpful approach to reduce diarrhea incidence.
 It can help with some other issues as well like gas and tension.

-- In those convalescents from surgery or disease and the elderly, the digestive ability can be reduced and a low residue diet can, therefore, be simpler to reintegrate and provide greater energy for other roles and activities.
+- In those convalescents from surgery or disease and the elderly, the digestive ability can be reduced and therefore, be simpler to reintegrate and provide greater energy for other roles and activities.

 There is undoubtedly a moment and opportunity to eat low-residue products but this does not necessarily create a sustainable long-term wellness strategy.
 For Optimal health, you have to add fiber to your diet after some time of your recovery.